-- Governor Kemp issued an Executive Order on April 30, 2020 extending the public health emergency and extending the shelter in place order for some individuals. - Governor Kemp issued an Executive Order on April 1, 2020 closing all public K-12 schools for the remainder of the school year to combat the spread of COVID-19.
+- Governor Kemp issued and Executive Order on May 12, 2020 providing additional guidance for reviving a healthy Georgia in response to COVID-19.
+A specific section regarding summer camps is listed here. - Governor Kemp recorded a special message for the graduates of 2020 that can be shared on social media and during virtual graduation ceremonies.
+Click here to view and share. - Per the Governor's Office, please check with your local health departments regarding guidance for holding in-person graduation ceremonies and other large events. - Governor Kemp issued an Executive Order on April 30, 2020 extending the public health emergency and extending the shelter in place order for some individuals. - Governor Kemp issued an Executive Order on April 1, 2020 closing all public K-12 schools for the remainder of the school year to combat the spread of COVID-19.
 Essential functions and online/distance learning may continue.
-Additionally, minimal staff can continue to report to sustain core functions/services, such as providing food services and supporting digital/distance learning efforts. - Governor Kemp, Lieutenant Governor Geoff Duncan, and House Speaker David Ralston announced plans to extend Georgia's public health state of emergency through May 13, 2020 to mitigate the spread of COVID-19.
-More details are included in the press release. - Governor Kemp announced an Executive Order on April 8, 2020 extending the state's shelter in place order until April 30, 2020. - A list of Executive Orders from the Governor, including an executive order mandating isolation/quarantine for at-risk persons and a restriction of gatherings of more than 10 people is available here. - On March 26, 2020, Governor Kemp hosted a virtual town hall to address the statewide response to the COVID-19 outbreak.
-The event recording may be viewed on Georgia Public Broadcasting. - The Governor has announced a partnership with the Department of Community Affairs (DCA) to expand access to High Speed Internet for Georgians working or learning from home during COVID-19 via the Georgia Broadband Deployment Initiative. - Governor Kemp issued an executive order providing flexibility to open for certain businesses provided they implement mitigative measures in operations.
-The order is available here. - Governor Kemp announced expanded availability of testing for Georgians through a partnership with Walmart and ETrueNorth.
+Additionally, minimal staff can continue to report to sustain core functions/services, such as providing food services and supporting digital/distance learning efforts.

+- A list of Executive Orders from the Governor, including flexibility to open for certain businesses and an executive order mandating isolation/quarantine for atrisk persons and a restriction of gatherings of more than 10 people is available here. - On March 26, 2020, Governor Kemp hosted a virtual town hall to address the statewide response to the COVID-19 outbreak.
+The event recording may be viewed on Georgia Public Broadcasting. - The Governor has announced a partnership with the Department of Community Affairs (DCA) to expand access to High Speed Internet for Georgians working or learning from home during COVID-19 via the Georgia Broadband Deployment Initiative. - Governor Kemp announced expanded availability of testing for Georgians through a partnership with Walmart and ETrueNorth.
 Georgians in Augusta, Milledgeville and Tifton can now make an appointment at www.DolNeedaCOVID19Test.com.
 On-site scheduling will also be available.